2003HARSH/Book_Recommender_System/README.md

 This repository contains a collaborative filtering-based book recommender system built with Python Flask.
 The recommender system utilizes cosine similarity to suggest books based on user preferences and historical data.

 ## Features
-- Collaborative filtering algorithm for personalized recommendations
+- Collaborative filtering algorithm for personalized recommendations.
-- Utilizes cosine similarity for efficient book similarity calculations
+- Utilizes cosine similarity for efficient book similarity calculations.
-- User-friendly interface built with Flask for easy interaction
+- User-friendly interface built with Flask for easy interaction.

 ## Requirements
 - Python 3.x